gunaykrgl/siber_guvenlik/docs/index.md

 1. **Cable Interception (Wire Tapping)**:
 A potential attacker may sever a cable at a specific location and deploy a device, such as a Raspberry Pi, under their control.
 This device could be configured to intercept and duplicate incoming packets, sending an identical copy both to the intended destination and the attacker's device.
 Through this method, the attacker gains the ability to divert the network traffic through their own device, allowing for unauthorized access and potential interception of sensitive information.
 **Counter-Strategy**:
 Utilizing TLS encryption can impede an attacker's capacity to gather sensitive information from intercepted data packets.
 While the attacker can still have access to the encrypted packet, the formidable nature of TLS encryption, with a 2048-bit key, renders decryption challenging and significantly strengthens the protection of the data.

+### Staff-based Attacks
+**Phishing**:
+There are two common methods of phishing, and their initial stages are similar.
+Initially, the attacker sends an email to the target from an address that closely resembles the actual email address of a known individual (e.g., the imitating email could be emily_1awson@gmail.com, while the original is emily_lawson@gmail.com).
+The subsequent methods diverge from this point:

+**a)** The attacker may replicate a familiar website, creating a fraudulent user interface identical to the original.
+When an authorized staff member, with access to sensitive information, enters data into a form on the fake website, the attacker gains access to the sensitive data, using the staff member's password.
+**b)** Alternatively, the attacker could set the website to automatically download malicious software onto the target's computer.
+That's a significant risk if the target's browser permits the automatic download and execution of JavaScript.
+**Counter-Strategies**:
+a) Training staff to exercise caution with incoming emails, avoiding clicking on links and always verifying the sender's email address.
+b) Configuring staff browsers to prompt users before executing JavaScript or downloading files automatically.
+c) Implementing firewalls to detect and block packets from and to suspicious websites.
+d) Employing anti-malware software to identify and remove malware proactively.
+Such software can cross-reference downloaded files with a known malware database before permitting execution, adding an extra layer of security.

 ## Strategies for Network Security
 ### Physical Security Strategies